limbeeks/getting-started-with-cypress/tutorial/using-cypress/runnning-cypress.md

 `npx cypress run`

 This command opens Cypress in headless mode for us.
 But if we try this we can see that there are a lot of example files that it will run.
 Press `ctrl` + `c` to cancel the process.

+///
+/// I would leave the initial setup as it is and move the 'running 1 spec file' and 'setting up the scripts' to a different section because this can also be done via the Cypress UI)
+///

 Let's run it one more time, but this time limit the run to one spec, the same actions spec that we ran in the interactive application.